guangyuan/pdp/README.md

 #### Interface with `caret`

-Finally, we demonstrate the construction of PDPs from models fit using the `caret` package; `caret` is an extremetly useful package for classification and regression training that, essentially, has one function (`train`) for fitting all kinds of predictive models in R (e.g., `glmnet`, `svm`, `xgboost`, etc.).
+Finally, we demonstrate the construction of PDPs from models fit using the `caret` package; `caret` is an extremetly useful package for training all sorts of predictive models in R (e.g., `glmnet`, `svm`, `xgboost`, etc.).

 For illustration we use `caret`'s `train` function to tune an [XGBoost](https://github.com/dmlc/xgboost) model to the Pima Indians diabetes data using 5-fold cross-validation.
 We then use the final model to construct PDPs for `glucose` and `age`.
 Note, when training a model using `caret`'s `train` function, you can view tuning progress by setting `verboseIter = TRUE` in the call to `trainControl`.